lorikayman/RebisTheory/rebis_theory.md

 #### Arkus

 Could it be, that only death causes loss of consciousness given nature of zombies and Lost Souls?
-But in case of Arkus, Lord Vanaduke, and potentially Maulos, _they preserve it_, despite going mad or delirious, implying someone being responsible for this state directly - as a gift, such as Underworld deities, resembling Vog's behavior?
+But in case of Arkus, Lord Vanaduke, and potentially Maulos, _they preserve it_, despite going mad or delirious.

 This connects to each individuals' powers, as Arkus, despite being partially a trojan and a fiend, has orbiting dark orbs, similar to Vanaduke - in both cases demonstrating magic rarely seen in the wild.

 Those dark orbs are also seen in Warmaster Seerus' anti-gremlin bomb, [Dark Retribution](https://wiki.spiralknights.com/Dark_Retribution), and [neutralizer's](https://wiki.spiralknights.com/Neutralizer) projectiles.
 Apart from that, as here we won't analyze gremlin technology, what else connects the two?
 Both Vanaduke and Arkus were grieving, which may also play part in their transformation, as discussed earlier.

-At the same time, as this topic is directly linked to deific presence, Vog explicitly transforms selected creatures, as [stated by Nick](https://forums.spiralknights.com/en/node/9995#comment-55776): `The great fire beast Vog isn't a wolver himself, but a fiery deity of sorts who embraces some creatures and grants them a bit of power.
-Vog's 'cubs' are more or less acquired and forced to spread his fiery love across the world`, despite Vog cubs being currently absent in the game.
+At the same time, as this topic is directly linked to deific presence, [Vog explicitly transforms selected creatures](https://forums.spiralknights.com/en/node/9995#comment-55776): `The great fire beast Vog isn't a wolver himself, but a fiery deity of sorts who embraces some creatures and grants them a bit of power.
+Vog's 'cubs' are more or less acquired and forced to spread his fiery love across the world`.

 Lastly, Arkus's sword slam attack has pink lightning strike from above, and forms dark crimsotine shards.
 Those depleted crimsonite shards are the same as tortodrones'.
 The pink lightning strike may be similar to the one present during summoning of Margrel.
 [We will explain this phenomenon](#the-resonance), once we have enough information on it.
 But, due to aforementioned relation to Margrel and yet not analyzed nature of [Dread Seals](https://wiki.spiralknights.com/Dread_Seal), we will return also to this question [later](#chapter-viii-kat-tribe).